hellotext/hellotext.js/docs/webchat.md

 The following properties are accepted for the `style` object.

-- `background` - The background color of the webchat, this is used on the scrollable area of the messages.
+- `primaryColor` - The primary color of the Webchat.
+Affects the following elements:
+  - Trigger background
+  - Popover header background
+  - Agent icon color
+  - Toolbar button hover
+  - Incoming message background
-- `foreground` - The foreground color of the webchat, this is used on the header of the webchat.
+- `secondaryColor` - The secondary color of the webchat.
+Affects the following elements:
+  - Trigger icon color
+  - Popover header text color
+  - Agent icon background
 - `typography` - The font family to use for the webchat.

-All properties accept a valid CSS value, for example, `background: 'red'` or `background: '#ff0000'`.
+All properties accept a valid CSS value, for example, `primary_color: 'red'` or `secondary_color: '#ff0000'`.

 ### behaviour